hiddenSymmetries/simsopt/docs/source/example_jax_mhd.rst

 every legacy workflow.
 The current implementation is focused on fixed-boundary VMEC-JAX solves, MHD diagnostics, Boozer spectra, virtual casing, and example parity.
-Remaining work includes broader API coverage, longer optimization regression runs, performance tuning, and upstreaming any API additions needed in the JAX packages.
+Remaining work includes broader API coverage, longer optimization regression runs, and performance tuning.
 The finite-beta single-stage example now has an exact JAX derivative path for the virtual-casing target, but it still needs longer optimization regression runs and performance profiling before it should replace the legacy production example.
-An upstream ``vmec_jax`` pull request now exposes both the boundary Cartesian-field helper and an exact optimizer field-tangent API used for those VMEC-JAX field tangent columns.
-An upstream ``virtual_casing_jax`` pull request exposes the functional normal-field API used by the SIMSOPT JVP helper.
-The vectorized Boozer backend currently requires an upstream ``booz_xform_jax`` API addition that returns ``gmnc_b``; without that field, ``BoozerJax`` falls back to the compatibility execution path.
+The upstream ``vmec_jax``, ``virtual_casing_jax``, and ``booz_xform_jax`` API additions needed by these wrappers have been merged, so the wrappers now call those JAX APIs directly instead of carrying compatibility copies of the derivative assembly.